 At Grand Detour the John Deere home where Deere and his family lived when he developed the steel plow is open for visitors to tour.
 While I have been through the house on numerous occasions it is always a great place to see and visit.
 The house began as only two rooms and they added on as the family expanded.

 Deere moved to Grand Detour from Virginia.
-It was the year of 1837 our when working as a blacksmith John Deere found a broken steel sawmill blade and got a big idea.
+It was in 1837 when working as a blacksmith that John Deere found a broken-steel sawmill blade, and got a big idea.
 The Deere website states, “He knew that days in the field were difficult for farmers near his home in Grand Detour, Illinois, because they had to interrupt their work to clean the sticky prairie soil off of their cast-iron plows.
 He also knew that the soil would slide easily off of a highly polished steel moldboard.
 Steel was scarce in the area, so Deere fashioned a moldboard out of the second-hand blade.”